Dan Ticktum: 2018

-Mid-2018 Ticktum was announced to make his debut in the Super Formula Championship with Team Mugen at Sportsland Sugo.
+In mid-2018, Ticktum was announced to make his debut in the Super Formula Championship with Team Mugen at Sportsland Sugo.
 He retired from that race, but competed in the following event at Fuji, finishing eleventh.
 Ticktum was classified 19th in the full standings.

 Ticktum making his Super Formula debut at Sportsland Sugo.

 2019

 Ticktum joined Team Mugen for the 2019 season, partnering Tomoki Nojiri, after an unsuccessful attempt to find a Formula 2 drive.
 His campaign started out with an eighth place at the Suzuka Circuit, but things would head for the worst when Ticktum stalled his car after a spin on a curb in the next round at Autopolis.
 The spin damaged the chassis, and, after his request to check the car on a chassis dyno was denied by Mugen, Ticktum found himself being one second behind teammate Nojiri in qualifying for the round at Sportsland Sugo.
 He finished the race in 15th position.
 Soon after, Ticktum was announced to be leaving the championship the following week when he was dropped from the Red Bull programme.
 He was replaced by Patricio O'Ward.
 Ticktum was eventually classified 20th in the standings.